 Zion National Park is Open

-In addition to this page, you can also find updated road conditions on Twitter @ZionNPS.
-For Utah road conditions, call 866-511-8824, or if you are in Utah, dial 5-1-1 on your cell phone.
+We share updates about park roads on Twitter @ZionNPS and on the webpage you are reading.
+For other Utah road conditions, call 866-511-8824, or if you are in Utah, dial 5-1-1 on your cell phone.

 Zion Canyon Scenic Drive: Only accessible by free shuttle bus for most of the year.
 Please check the seasonal shuttle schedule.
 If parking fills when the road is open to drivers (i.e. when shuttles are not running), the National Park Service may temporarily close the road.
 Check top of this page for closure alerts.